-- 6.1 The Commission will specify in the relevant determination that Qantas may use the allocated capacity to operate joint services with BA in accordance with the code share agreement of 5 October 1997, a signed copy of which has been supplied to the Commission. - 6.2 The Qantas application in relation to the Italy route has to be considered in the context of the Joint Services Agreement (JSA) between Qantas and BA which came into effect on 19 June 1995.
+- 6.1 The Commission will specify in the relevant determinations that Qantas may use the allocated capacity to operate joint services with BA in accordance with the code share agreement of 5 October 1997, a signed copy of which has been supplied to the Commission. - Qantas has advised the Commission that the Paris services will be included as Designated Route Services under Schedule 1 of the Joint Services Agreement (JSA) between Qantas and BA which came into effect on 19 June 1995.
 That agreement, which is a broad ranging commercial agreement covering revenue sharing, joint fares, schedule co-ordination and integrated marketing, was authorised on public benefit grounds by the Trade Practices Commission (now the ACCC) on 12 May 1995.
-Although the JSA is a wide ranging agreement it does not include code share services.

-6.3 The Commission normally includes conditions in determinations approving code shares that the Australian carrier must price and sell its services on the route independently and that it must not share or pool revenues.
-To the extent that these activities are allowed on this route by an authorisation issued by the Trade Practices Commission (TPC) the Commission will not be including such conditions in the varied determination for the Italy route.
-However the Commission will be inserting conditions that such activities will not be allowed in the event that the ACCC withdraws any relevant TPC authorisation in relation to these matters.
+Although the JSA is a wide ranging agreement it does not include code share services. - 6.3 The ACCC has confirmed that if Schedule 1 of the JSA is amended to include the Sydney-Paris sector, that sector would automatically be regarded as authorised by the ACCC in terms of the 12 May 1995 decision. - 6.4 The Commission normally includes conditions in determinations approving code shares that the Australian carrier must price and sell its services on the route independently and that it must not share or pool revenues.
+To the extent that these activities will be allowed on this route by an authorisation issued by the Trade Practices Commission (TPC) the Commission will not be including such conditions in the varied determination for the France route.
+However, the Commission will be inserting conditions that such activities will not be allowed in the event that the ACCC withdraws any relevant TPC authorisation in relation to these matters.

-7 Decision (IASC/DEC/9822)
+Decision (IASC/DEC/9824)